ahitrin/clokado/README.md

 (Almost) obviously that goal number 1 is your Mikado goal, and other goals block it.

-## What is not ready yet
+## To be implemented in version 0.2.0

+clokado.core:

+ * completely remove existing goals
-In Mikado Method, you can add or remove links between existing goals, but not yet in Clokado.
+ * add or remove links between existing goals
+ * checks for corner cases

+clokado.graphviz:

+ * call graphviz to create picture
+ * fix colors (green for done goals, red for undone)

+clokado.global:

+ * create new module
+ * define one global dynamic variable that is used as default mikado tree
+ * implement wrapper functions that call functions from `clokado.core` upon this variable
+ * **MOTIVATION**: simplify work with mikado in REPL

 ## Further plans